 At first she denied his death.
 He could have been picked up by a U-boat and then kept a prisoner by the Germans.
-But the war ended, her hopes finally faded.
-She kept that photo of the two of them taken at Jerome's when he was on shore leave before Christmas 1942; a small one in her purse, a larger one in her lodgings and a similar one above her workplace at the Dunlop factory.
+But the war ended, her hopes diminished then finally faded.
+She kept that photo of the two of them taken at Jerome's photo studios when he was on shore leave before Christmas 1942; a small one in her purse, a larger one in her lodgings and a similar one above her workplace at the Dunlop factory.

-She'd never been as happy as during those two years and three months during which she and Billy had been together.
+In all her life, Eileen had never been as happy as during those two years and three months during which she and Billy had been together.
 And all those little gifts, those little luxuries he'd brought Eileen back from New York.
-Now kept in a little museum-shrine on her dressing table.
-He'd spend every minute of his free time with her whenever his ship docked in Liverpool.
-“What on earth did he see in her?”, she'd ask herself while they were on the town, dancing so energetically at the Rialto or Locarno.
-But all of her friends and workmates looked at them admiringly.
+Every trip over.
+Now she kept them in a little museum-shrine on her dressing table.
+He'd spend every minute of his shore leave with her whenever his ship docked in Liverpool.
+Kissing passionately under the Ovie.

 Two years and three months of bliss, followed by three years of morbid despair.
 Guilt at the pleasure gone; Catholic guilt.
-"The sin of pride", Father Boyle used to called it when she confessed to him about how pleased she was when the other girls would look at her dancing with Billy.
+"The sin of pride", Father Boyle used to called it when she confessed to him about how pleased she was when the other girls would watch her dancing with Billy.
 When she shared her loss with her parish priest, the sympathy he offered was tempered by his knowledge that the dead boy was a Protestant from North Wales.
 But the dark church interior with its stone floor, statues, candles and smell of incense and wax offered her temporary relief from the constant association of happier places with memories of Billy, all those places where they'd stroll and chat, and spend time together.

 This time three years ago: